 ...[T]he intense worldwide struggle for colonies was not even a boon to the competitors.
 Was there a deeper reason [than economics] for the New Imperialism [of the late 19th century]?
 The West’s raw physical power, apparent scientific mastery of nature, efficient and dynamic economy, and myriad technological advantages provoked a broader moral crisis of Western civilization involving aggressive ideologies justifying and lauding violence and struggle as central to human existence.
 Sigmund Freud, shocked by the carnage of World War I, hypothesized about the “collective insanity” of Europe.
 It does indeed seem as if some kind of psychosis drove the European peoples to imperialism and war at the turn of the century.

 Some kind of psychosis.
 What a profound explanation.
-[Daly is a great guy, but I disagree with his approach to history.]
+[Daly, whom I know personally, is a very nice guy, but I disagree with his approach to history.]

 In response to such arguments, I'd say, first, that whatever the economic benefits to Europe at the time were or weren't, in the long run the colonization of Africa and Asia was enormously beneficial to industrial capitalism and world economic growth.
 Intervention in these regions on a colossal and brutal scale was necessary in order to thoroughly integrate them into a capitalist world-system.
 You have to create labor markets there, uproot traditional social structures, dispossess peasants of their lands, implant modern technologies and administrative controls, remake the whole society.
 Once you've accomplished that, after many decades, you can let the re-socialized natives take political control again and run the new system for the benefit of international capital, as has happened to a greater or lesser degree since the 1960s.
 That is, once you've created new structures of internal political and economic control, you can put your past and present victims in charge of those structures and rely, most of the time, on less direct means of external control ("neocolonialism") to make sure the newly "independent" societies stay in line.